Korytl/Aether-Engine/README.md

 5. GLFW/GLEW

 # GUIDE TO DIRECTORIES
+This folders/files must be stored in your x64 Debug/Release in order for it to work.
+For any changes made, it must also be applied in the code e.g. changing a folder name/ location.
+The same applies for any new additions.
+Tip: All files are intialized in Game.cpp, so you will find path definitions there.
 # Audio
 1. assets/audio/music/ - store all in game music
 2. assets/audio/sfx/ - stores all in game sound effects